Session Type(s): Panel

 “Start in the workplace and the politics will follow.”
 When working people feel empowered at work, they are empowered in our democracy as well.
 As bold visions like Medicare for All and the Green New Deal galvanize our politics, could a general strike be the vision we need to rally working people around a shared vision of what our economy and democracy can be?
 High-profile strikes have made headlines in recent years, but for millions of Americans the idea of workplace action is a radical departure.
 In the age of the internet, with labor resurgent and working people looking for a fair shake, could we pull off something we’ve never done before in the United States?

-Kim Kelly is a freelance writer and organizer based in Philadelphia.
-She is currently the labor columnist for Teen Vogue, and her writings on labor, politics, and culture have appeared in the New Republic, the New York Times, the Washington Post, the Guardian, Pacific Standard, and many others.
-She is a proud member of and councilperson for the Writers Guild of America, East, and has been active in multiple organizing and contract campaigns (including serving as a worker-organizer for the VICE Union) since 2015.
+Kim Kelly is a freelance journalist and the author of ‘FIGHT LIKE HELL: The Untold History of American Labor.’
+She is currently a labor columnist for Teen Vogue and Fast Company, and her writings on labor, politics, and culture have appeared in the Nation, Rolling Stone, Esquire, the Baffler, the New York Times, and many others.
+She is a proud member of and councilperson for the Writers Guild of America, East, and is based in Philadelphia.

 Jess Kutch co-founded and helps lead Coworker.org.